C&P Exam for Asthma, bronchial (DC 6602)

 DIAGNOSIS (Section I)

 • 1C.
-If there are additional diagnoses that pertain to respiratory conditions, list using above format:
+If there are additional diagnoses that pertain to respiratory conditions, list using above format: Note - If diagnosed with Sleep apnea and/or Narcolepsy complete the Sleep Apnea and/or Narcolepsy Questionnaire(s), in lieu of this one.

 MEDICAL HISTORY (Section II)